metal3-io/baremetal-operator/CONTRIBUTING.md

 # How to Contribute

-MetalKube projects are [Apache 2.0 licensed](LICENSE) and accept contributions via GitHub pull requests.
+Metal3 projects are [Apache 2.0 licensed](LICENSE) and accept contributions via GitHub pull requests.

 ## Certificate of Origin